stevenwchien/csml-iw-rrp/README.md

 - --epochs: The number of epochs to run (default is set to 4)
 - --model_save: The directory to save the model after training (default is ./model_save)
 - --nolog: Option to disable logging, which is on by default
+- --distil: Option to use DistilBert instead of Bert

 We separate our training dataset into batches using a random sampler in an attempt to remove any symmetry associated with the dataset.
 Once training is done, the model is automatically saved into the directory provided either as an optional argument, or the default *model_save* directory.
 The training script also automatically saves the hyperparameters used in the training run.